2023 Most Popular Criminal Justice & Corrections Bachelor's Degree Schools in South Carolina

 The average amount in student loans that criminal justice majors at Claflin take out while working on their Bachelor's Degree is $35,969.
 The average monthly payment of a loan this size is about $305, assuming that the borrower is on a 10-year repayment plan.

-Read full report on Criminal Justice & Corrections at Claflin University
+Full Criminal Justice & Corrections at Claflin University Report

-Anderson University South Carolina landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree criminal justice and corrections programs.
-Located in the small city of Anderson, Anderson University South Carolina is a private not-for-profit school with a small student population.
+Anderson University South Carolina came in at #6 in this year’s edition of the Most Popular Criminal Justice & Corrections Bachelor’s Degree Schools in South Carolina ranking.
+Located in the small city of Anderson, Anderson University South Carolina is a private not-for-profit college with a small student population.

 About 44% of the students majoring in criminal justice at the school are women while 56% are male.